pret/pokered/FEATURES.md

 ## Pokemon type changes
 These changes were all made to make the pokemon more fun to use / more unique from similar pokemon / less bad
+- Ninetales is Fire/Ghost
+- Golduck is Water/Psychic
+- Seadra is Water/Dragon
+- Magmar is Fire/Psychic
+- Kabuto/Kabutops are Rock/Bug
 - Butterfree is Bug/Psychic
 - Doduo/Dodrio are Flying/Ground
 - Voltorb/Electrode are Electric/Fire